Canggu has moved from “up and coming” to “arrived” in the last few years, and it’s one of the most popular places in Bali now.

 It’s best to hit the beach early if you want to make the most out of your surfing time.
 That’s when the pros are out in force.
 Surfing at sunrise is a glorious pleasure in Bali.

-Top spots for surfing in Canggu include Echo Beach, Berawa Beach, Batu Bolong Beach and Pereranan Beach.
+Top spots for surfing in Canggu include Echo Beach, Berawa Beach, Batu Bolong Beach and Pererenan Beach.
+Depending on your skill level, you can book a beginner or intermediate lesson from one of these exceptional, highly-rated surf schools and camps in the area.

-If you love to make things with your hands, why not visit Nusa Clay Club> This is a lovely local pottery set-up run by a local lady called Susan.
+If you love to make things with your hands, why not visit Clay Club Nusa?
+This is a lovely local pottery set-up run by a local lady called Susan.

-She offers tuition to all potters and would-be potters at reasonable prices and there’s plenty of material available to work with!
+She offers tuition to all potters and would-be potters at reasonable prices for both adults and kids, and there’s plenty of material available to work with!

 FINNS Beach Club: The Best Of The World’s Beach Clubs